wp-plugins/ubercx-shipping-tracking/readme.txt

 3. Customer view of order detail page.
 It has link to shipping tracking pop-up.

 == Changelog ==
+= 1.0.1 =
+* The plugin has fix for uninstall event.
+Now it removes api key upon un-install of this plugin.

 = 1.0.0 =
 * First release of plugin!
 * Fully functional with four shipping carriers.